wavebeem/wavebeem.com/src/blog/2024/becoming-an-astro-not.md

 Google claims that most
 [Content Security Policy](https://research.google/pubs/csp-is-dead-long-live-csp-on-the-insecurity-of-whitelists-and-the-future-of-content-security-policy/)
-directives aren't actually effective in production, but the full text is not available.
+(CSP) directives aren't actually effective in production, but the full text is not available.

-My understanding is that primarily happens by compromising the integrity of third-party domains.
-I only include one third-party domain:
-[Plausible Analytics](https://plausible.io), and there is little value in XSS attacks against my site since it's a static blog with minimal traffic.
+My understanding is that cross-site scripting (XSS) attacks other than inline code (it's literally called `unsafe-inline` in CSP) execution primarily happen by compromising the integrity of third-party domains.
+I only include one third-party domain: [Plausible Analytics](https://plausible.io), and there is little value in XSS attacks against my site since it's a static blog with minimal traffic.

 </aside>